 Before issuing an ILA certificate, a lawyer will meet with their client to go over the finer points of the agreement or transaction at hand, as well as to make sure their client understands the legalese used in the contract and the risks they are taking on by entering into it.

 We provide expert services that include issuing ILA certifications.
-Many legal and financial situations, including property sales and purchases, mortgage refinancing, loan agreements, and even certain domestic relations cases, need the presence of such a certificate.
-If you need an ILA certificate quickly, please get in touch with us.
+Many legal and financial situations, including property sales and purchases, mortgage refinancing, loan agreements, and even certain domestic relations cases, need such a certificate.
+If you need an ILA certificate quickly, please contact us.
 Time slots on the same day are available.

 FREQUENTLY ASKED QUESTIONS